geodezyx.operational package

 • path_ftp_crawled_files_save (str) – will save at the given path (directory+filename) in a CSV file containing the list of the existing RINEXs found on the server by the FTP crawler.
 It allows to use this list directly if one face a timeout during the download part.

-• skip_crawl (bool) – when a list of the existing RINEXs found on the FTP server is provided with path_ftp_crawled_files_load, skip a new call of ftp_files_crawler.
+• skip_crawl (bool) – when a list of the existing RINEXs found on the FTP server is provided with path_ftp_crawled_files_load, skip a new call of crawl_ftp_files.
 Then, we assume the provided list as a complete one, ready for the download step

 • path_all_ftp_files_save (str) – will save at the given path (directory+filename) in a CSV file ALL the remote files found on the FTP server.